danielquintao/audio-style-transfer/README.md

 - src:
   - config:
     - vars.yaml: a yaml file that contains all global variables used in the project
-  - optimize_truncated.py: model and training
+  - optimize_truncated.py: STFT, Content and Style preprocessing, model and training
+  - optimize_on_pretrained.ipynb : Conv-TasNet pretrained encoder, model and training
   - test.py: testing model with custom inputs and visualizations

 ### Execution instructions